Healthy Homes Assessment Pukerua Bay

 Healthy Homes Assessment Services

-The areas that are covered by the Healthy Homes Standards are:
+The areas covered by the Healthy Homes Standards are:

-We are completely independent assessors of rental properties in addition, we’re completely certified to assess each of Healthy Homes and Homefit.
+We’re fully independent assessors of rental property, we are fully certified for each of Healthy Homes and Homefit.

 Call Now (04) 280 6777